 \subsubsection{PixColor}

 PixColor, proposed by \cite{guadarrama2017pixcolor}, employs a conditional PixelCNN to produce a low-resolution color image from a given grayscale image.
-Then, a refinement CNN is then trained to process the original grayscale and the low-resolution color image to produce a high-resolution colorized image.
-The colorization of an individual pixel is determined by the color of the previous pixels.
+A refinement CNN is then trained to process the original grayscale and the low-resolution color image to produce a high-resolution colorized image.
+The color of the previous pixels determines the colorization of an individual pixel.

 PixelCNN is composed of two convolutional layers and three ResNet blocks~\cite{he2016ResNet}.
-The first convolutional layer uses kernels of size $7\times7$ while the last one employs $3\times3$.
+The first convolutional layer uses kernels of size $7\times7$, while the last employs $3\times3$.
 Similarly, ResNet blocks contain 3, 4, and 23 convolutional layers, respectively.
-The PixelCNN colorization network is composed of three masked convolutional layers: one in the beginning and second at the end of the network, whereas a Gated convolutional Block with ten layers is surrounded by the Gated convolutional layers.
+The PixelCNN colorization network is composed of three masked convolutional layers: one at the beginning and the second at the end of the network, whereas a gated convolutional block with ten layers is surrounded by the gated convolutional layers.

 The PixelCNN model is trained by applying a maximum likelihood function with cross-entropy loss.
-Then, the refinement network - composed of 16 convolutional layers followed by two bilinear upsampling layers, each with two internal convolutional layers - is trained on the ground-truth chroma images downsampled to $28\times28$.
+Then, the refinement network, composed of 16 convolutional layers followed by two bilinear upsampling layers, each with two internal convolutional layers, is trained on the ground-truth chroma images downsampled to $28\times28$.
 The network ends with three convolutional layers, where the final layer outputs the colorized image.